A Tale About Love II - a Change in Relationships

 She swallowed drily and looked around - everyone was staring at her.

-“Gentlemen, I apologize, but I had a terrible headache all night and it is getting worse.
-I don’t believe that I can contribute much to the discussion in this state and have asked Mr. Gage, my financial director, to step in for me.
+“Gentlemen, I apologise, but I had a terrible headache all night and it is getting worse.
+I don’t believe that I can contribute much to the discussion in this state and have asked Mr. Gage, my Financial Director, to step in for me.
 Please continue - as far as I am concerned the project is approved.”

-She swallowed once more and thanked us for our work - it was outstanding, and NT would be very happy to continue to work with us.
+She swallowed once more and thanked us for our work.
+She said it was outstanding and NT would be very happy to continue to work with us.
 If her staff had no serious objections, NT would start to initiate work within two weeks.

-“Please excuse me, ladies, and gentlemen, but I need to rest.
+“Please excuse me, ladies and gentlemen, but I need to rest.
 Please go on and inform me about the final result.
 Sir Allan, it was a pleasure to meet you.
-I hope to feel better at night and NT invites all of you for dinner.
-I understand that you probably want to go back to Sydney - I have been told how many long hours you worked, but whoever has the time to stay here, he or she is cordially invited for dinner.
-Once more, please excuse me, and a good meeting.”
+NT invites all of you for dinner tonight and I hope to feel better by then.
+I understand that you may want to go back to Sydney - I have been told how many long hours you worked - but whoever has the time to stay here, he or she is cordially invited for dinner.
+Once more, please excuse me, and thank you for a good meeting.”

-Sir Allan smiled politely and as by a miracle, the meeting was finished within half an hour.
-Everyone was happy, no more questions were asked, and the project was approved ready to go in two weeks’ time.
+Sir Allan smiled politely and, as if by a miracle, the meeting was finished within half an hour.
+Everyone was happy, no more questions were asked, and the project was approved, ready to begin in two week’sk’ time.
 Some said goodbye, others promised to be at the dinner, and off we went back to the hotel.
-Sir Allan took me aside when we arrived and said that even it was just afternoon, he needed a whisky and whether I could join him.
+Sir Allan took me aside when we arrived and said that even though it was just mid-afternoon he needed a whisky, and asked whether I could join him.
 Being a good German, I obeyed, and we had our drinks in the bar.

 “You’ll do well here, in Australia and in our company.
 I just hope that your private affairs are not impacted, but that is your problem, not mine, Good luck!”

-He drowned his whisky and got up to relax in his room.
+He downed his whisky and got up to relax in his room.

 When I came close to my room, I could feel the presence of Maureen.
 At least that had not changed!
 As I opened the door she flew into my arms.

 “Poor baby!
-I told Mom already that I’ll move to Sydney to stay with you.
-I’ve friends in the company and they told me how Mom treated you.
+I told Mom already that I’m going to move to Sydney to stay with you.
+I have friends who were in the meeting and they told me how Mom treated you.
 This is unacceptable and I told her that!
 You don’t deserve this at all!
-I don’t want to stay with somebody like her, who is able to do this to someone she told us whom she loved so much!
+I don’t want to stay with somebody like her, who’s able to do this to someone she told she loved so much!
 That was all a lie!
 I believed her when she said that she had changed!
 I don’t want to see her again!
-I brought some of my dresses and we can go back to Sydney together.
-My tests are finished and what I have to do to terminate my studies, I can do from Sydney or with a return trip from there.
+I brought some of my clothes and we can go back to Sydney together.
+My tests are finished and whatever I have to do to complete my studies, I can do from Sydney or with a return trip from there.
 I still have money from a fund my father set up for me, so you’ll have no extra expenses from me.
 And I will not invite her to our wedding!”

-I almost had fallen on her assault but managed to hold her - and me - upright while I led her to a chair.
+I had almost fallen from her welcoming assault but managed to hold her - and me - upright while I led her to a chair.

 “Tell me what happened, my love.”